Progress report for WSP20-008

 59% of respondents stated that climate change was already included in their existing programming, research and/or services before the conference.
 However, 41% stated the identified new ways to integrate climate change into their existing programming, research or services, with an additional 38% responding “maybe” to this question.
 Similarly, when asked whether they had identified now programming, research or services that they could implement to integrate climate change into their activities, 21% responded “yes” and an additional 32% responded “maybe.”

 The survey also explored perspectives on confidence addressing climate change related topics.
-36% of respondents agreed or strongly agreed that they had adequate institutions support from WSU to move forward in climate change work, and 50% agreed or strongly agreed that they felt more confident communicating about climate change as a result of the conference.
+36% of respondents agreed or strongly agreed that they had adequate institutions support from WSU to move forward in climate change work, and 50% agreed or strongly agreed that they felt more confident communicating about climate change because of the conference.

 - Explore principles of biofumigation and practical implementations to increase farm sustainability.